Trump's bipartisan push has Congress wondering what's next

 “Let's hope that this is a sign of something to come but you never know where your shared interests might be,” Pelosi said.

-Pelosi said that she and Schumer said in their meeting they said they’d like to get a deal on the DREAM Act.
-“Both yesterday in the meeting and today he made it very clear he wants congress to act to get this done,” Pelosi said of Trump.
+Pelosi said that she and Schumer said in their meeting that they’d like to get a deal on the DREAM Act.
+“Both yesterday in the meeting and today he made it very clear he wants Congress to act to get this done,” Pelosi said of Trump.

 In return, Pelosi said that she’d be open to border security enforcement to pair with the DREAM Act but that doesn’t include building the wall.